Quasi-Invariance of the Dirichlet series kernels, Analytic symbols and Homogeneous operators: Preliminaries

 \subsection{Analytic symbols}

 One of the objects of interests in this paper is the Dirichlet series kernel $\kappa_{\mf a}$ with the coefficient matrix $\mf a$ (see Definition~\ref{def-dsk}).
-If $\kappa_{\mf a}$ is positive semi-definite, then the Moore's theorem (see \cite[Theorem~2.14]{PR}) yields a reproducing kernel Hilbert space $\mathscr H_{\mf a}$ with the reproducing kernel $\kappa_{\mf a}.$ In case of diagonal matrix $\mf a,$ these spaces have been studied extensively in the literature in the last two decades in various contexts (see, for example, \cite{BCGMS, BPSSV, CGM, Mc-0, MS}).
-Following the discussion on \cite[p.~413]{BPSSV}, we consider the {\it analytic symbol} $A_{n, \mf a}$ of $\mf a=(a_{m, n})_{m, n =j}^{\infty},$ $j \Ge 1,$ which are the Dirichlet series given by \beqn A_{n, \mf a}(s) = \sum_{m=j}^{\infty} a_{m, n} m^{-s}, \quad s \in \mathbb H_{\rho}, ~n \Ge j. \eeqn In this paper, we show that the analytic symbols $A_{n, \mf a},$ $n \Ge 1,$ appear in several contexts in the study of the reproducing kernel Hilbert space $\mathscr H_{\mf a}.$ In particular, they play the role of a canonical ``basis" for the reproducing kernel Hilbert space $\mathscr H_{\mf a}.$ We combine this fact with some results from the analytic and transcendental number theory (see \cite{Ap, HR, Ni, Tu}) to study the Dirichlet series kernels invariant under various subgroups of the automorphism group of a right half-plane.
+If $\kappa_{\mf a}$ is positive semi-definite, then the Moore's theorem (see \cite[Theorem~2.14]{PR}) yields a reproducing kernel Hilbert space $\mathscr H_{\mf a}$ with the reproducing kernel $\kappa_{\mf a}.$ In case of diagonal matrix $\mf a,$ these spaces have been studied extensively in the literature in the last two decades in various contexts (see, for example, \cite{BCGMS, CGM, Mc-0, MS}).
+The purpose of this paper is to discuss the role of the so-called analytic symbols in the study of $\mathscr H_{\mf a}.$ The {\it analytic symbol} $A_{n, \mf a}$ of $\mf a=(a_{m, n})_{m, n =j}^{\infty},$ $j \Ge 1$ are the Dirichlet series given by \beqn A_{n, \mf a}(s) = \sum_{m=j}^{\infty} a_{m, n} m^{-s}, \quad s \in \mathbb H_{\rho}, ~n \Ge j. \eeqn In this paper, we show that the analytic symbols $A_{n, \mf a},$ $n \Ge 1,$ appear in several contexts in the study of the reproducing kernel Hilbert space $\mathscr H_{\mf a}.$ In particular, they play the role of a canonical ``basis" for the reproducing kernel Hilbert space $\mathscr H_{\mf a}.$ We combine this fact with some results from the analytic and transcendental number theory (see \cite{Ap, HR, Ni, Tu}) to study the Dirichlet series kernels invariant under various subgroups of the automorphism group of a right half-plane.

 Here is the plan of the paper.
 In Section~\ref{Sec2}, we characterize positive semi-definite Dirichlet series kernels (see Theorem~\ref{char-pdsk}).
 Among various applications, we give sufficient and necessary conditions for a Dirichlet series to be a member of $\mathscr H_{\mf a}$ (see Corollary~\ref{member}).
 We also show that $\mathscr H_{\mf a}$ consists only of Dirichlet series.
 Further, the analytic symbols of the coefficient matrix $\mf a$ form a total subset of $\mathscr H_{\mf a}$ (see Theorem~\ref{total}).
 In Section~\ref{Sec3}, we combine the results from Section~2 with the Schur complement and a variant of Weyl's inequality to produce a non-diagonal reproducing kernel Hilbert space for which all but finitely many analytic symbols are Dirichlet polynomials.
 In Section~\ref{4}, we show that there are no quasi-invariant Dirichlet series kernels on the right half-plane unless the associated reproducing kernel Hilbert spaces are of dimension at most one (see Theorem~\ref{MA-TH}).
 The proof of this result relies on the results obtained in Section~\ref{Sec2} and solution to the Hilbert's seventh problem (see \cite{Ni, Tu}).
 As a consequence of Theorem~\ref{MA-TH}, we show that there are no non-constant $\mathrm{Aut}(\mathbb H_\rho)$-invariant Dirichlet series kernels (see Corollary~\ref{no-aut-linear}).
 In Section~\ref{5}, we discuss the translation-invariant Dirichlet series kernels and formally introduce the class of $\mathscr T$-homogeneous operators (see Proposition~\ref{prop-t-inv} and Definition~\ref{t-inv-def}).
 The main result of this section exhibits a family of densely defined $\mathscr T$-homogeneous operators whose adjoints are defined only at the zero vector (see Theorem~\ref{t-inv-thm}).